Best 500 Series Compressor picks by our Audio Engineer 2025

 Types of compressors

 Voltage Controlled Amplifier compressors allow control of faster attack and release parameters.
-A lot of plug-in compressors are based on the VCA type compressor since it's the most used type of compressor.
-Their response curve is mostly linear (hard knee), but some have built-in soft knee to adapt them to mixbus compression purposes.
-They use IC chip-based transistors that determines input voltage to control gain reduction results, which gives the compressor a clean and controllable analog compressor like characteristic that people look for.
+A lot of plug-in compressors are based on the VCA type since it’s the most used type of compressor.
+The response curve of a VCA Type compressor is mostly linear (hard knee), but some have built-in soft knee to adapt them to mixbus compression purposes.
+They use IC chip-based transistors that determines input voltage to control gain reduction results, which gives the compressor a clean and controllable characteristic that people look for.

 Field Effect Transistor compressors provide highly colored versions of compression and fundamentally are a subset of VCA compressors.
-Compared to Variable-MU and optical options, FET comp units have more control on grabbing harsh transients.
-They are often used as a solid-state emulation of the tube analog sound, and have a much faster response when it comes to compression.
+Compared to Variable-MU and optical options, a good FET comp will have more control over grabbing harsh transients.
+They are often used as a solid-state emulation of tubes and have a much faster response when it comes to compression.
 Their trademark sound produces a punchy and full of imbued character.

 Hard Knee Vs Soft Knee Compression

-Hard knee compression is when the compressor immediately reduces the signal once the it hits the threshold.
-This type of compression is commonly used if you want to reduce transients right away and is suitable to use on instruments such as snare drums.
+Hard knee compression is when the compressor immediately reduces the signal once it hits the threshold.
+This type of compression is commonly used if you want to reduce transients right away and is suitable for use on instruments such as snare drums.
 On the other hand, soft knee compression occurs when the signal is gradually reduced after the signal exceeds the threshold.
-This is for a more natural-sounding compression and recommended to use on sustaining instruments such as strings.
+This is for a more natural-sounding compression and is recommended for use on sustaining instruments such as strings.
 And it is ideal for master buss compression.

 Different Uses and Sound